 The CF is a defined contribution fund established to accumulate all contributions and earnings for members who have not yet retired under the Plan.
-There are two investment options available to CF members, the Balanced Fund (BF) and the Short Term Fund (STF).
+There are two investment options available to CF members, the Balanced Fund (BF) and the Diversified Income Fund (DIF), formerly known as the Short Term Fund.
 The asset mix of each fund is established based on the expected volatility of the underlying securities.
 The BF portfolio includes equities, bonds, mortgages, real estate, infrastructure and money market investments.
-The STF only holds money market investments and is the least volatile.
-Members of SPP have the option to invest in the BF, the STF or a combination of both.
+The DIF holds Canadian bonds, mortgages and money market investments; it is the least volatile.
+Members of SPP have the option to invest in the BF, the DIF or a combination of both.
 Members who do not make a choice are invested in the Plan's default option which is the BF.
 Members bear the risk of investment losses and are the beneficiaries of investment gains.